UBAID0704/PromptFlow-AI-Landing-Page-/README.md

 Computer Science Student

 GitHub:
 https://github.com/UBAID0704

 ---

 # 📄 License

-This project was developed for educational and internship assessment purposes.
+This project was developed for educational purposes and as part of a Full Stack Internship assessment.